ria447/coding-practice/README.md

-# coding-practice
+# Solution to LeetCode problems
-repository for all the solutions to the coding problems
+A repository for the solutions to the LeetCode problems.

 ## Problems
 1. [Two Sum](https://leetcode.com/problems/two-sum/description/)